Find out about the health risks during a heatwave, who is most likely to be affected, and how to identify heat exhaustion and heatstroke.

 The heat health watch service is designed to help healthcare professionals manage during periods of extreme temperature.
 To find out what the plan is for your area, see the Met Office heat-health watch page.

-You can also consult Public Health England's national heat wave plan.
+You can also consult Public Health England's national heat wave plan on the government website.